GabeScott/standard-works-vault/General Conference/2014 October - Welcome to Conference.md

 # Welcome to Conference

-*By Thomas S. Monson - President of the Church*
+By President Thomas S. Monson - *President of the Church*

 *Given in the October session of the 2014 General Conference*

+>*As we listen, may our hearts be touched and our faith increased.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2014/10/welcome-to-conference?lang=eng)